Tyche: Greco-Roman Tyche

 In late Roman sets the figures, usually four, represented the Tychai of Rome, Constantinople, Alexandria, and either Antioch (more usual, as in the Esquiline Treasure of about 380 AD) or Trier, as in the Calendar of 354.
 The Tychai may be seen wearing a mural crown (a crown like the walls of the city).

 Another common depiction of Tyche in the Greco-Roman period was Nemesis-Tyche.

 Tyche of Rome

 The Tyche of Rome was represented "in military costume" according to Amin.
 In Rome and the other parts of the Western Roman Empire she was referred to as Fortuna.

 Tyche of Constantinople

 Amin mentions that the attributes of the Tyche of Constantinople included a cornucopia.
-Tyche was still a figure in Constantinople was even depicted on coins and well into early Christian Rome.
+Tyche was still a figure in Constantinople, depicted on coins well into early Christian Rome.
 Matheson argues that the Tyche of Constantinople replaced the one of Antioch as the typical representation.

 Tyche of Alexandria

 The Tyche of Alexandria "hold sheaves of corns and rests her foot on the bow of a ship" as described by Amin.
 This could be related to how other depictions of Tyche, like the one in Sparta, are seen with ships rudders.
 This is because she can steer events argues Matheson.
 Also, Pindar describes her power over ships "At thy bidding, swift ships are steered upon the sea.